 Geographic Connection to Pennsylvania: Windber, Somerset County

 Science, Technology and the Environment: Multidisciplinary Perspectives.
-(Editor with Henry A. Gemery).
-Akron: U of Akron P, 1994.
+Editor with Henry A. Gemery.
+Akron: University of Akron Press, 1994.

 Historical Perspectives on Climate Change.
-New York: Oxford UP, 1998.
+New York: Oxford University Press, 1998.

 The Callendar Effect: The Life and Work of Guy Stewart Callendar (1898-1964), the Scientist Who Established the Carbon Dioxide Theory of Climate Change.
 Boston: American Meteorology Society, 2007.